Acer Monitor not Turning on? (Here’s 100% Fixes)

 Problem with motherboard

-If you’ve tried all the troubleshooting steps and still can’t get your monitor to turn on, consider taking it to a professional repairer.
+If you’ve tried everything and your Acer monitor still won’t turn on, think about taking it to a professional for repairs.

-A faulty RAM module can cause your monitor to not turn on.
-If the module isn’t installed correctly in the slot, your computer won’t be able to access it, and the monitor won’t display anything.
+If the module isn’t placed correctly in its slot, your computer won’t be able to use it, and your monitor won’t show anything.

-Try reseating the RAM module and see if that resolves the issue.
+Try removing and reinserting the RAM module to see if that fixes the problem.

 F.A.Q.s